Oxidation state localized orbitals: Generation of full set of orbitals

-Based on the density functional theory, a full set of orbitals will compose the resulting OSLOs for each fragment.
+Based on DFT, a full set of orbitals will compose the resulting OSLOs for each fragment.
 Then, these sets will be imported to the algorithm for further assignment of oxidation states and construction of OSLOs.

 Localization measurement

 The extent of delocalization could be quantified by using Pipek's delocalization measurement.
 For orbitals which are highly localized, the Pipek's indexes will be very close to 1.
 On the other hand, for highly delocalized orbitals, the Pipek's indexes become larger.